CodingWithAnxiety/TBL-Remote/README.md

 Unified Remote is an app to turn your smartphone into a wireless universal remote control for your computer.

-These are my custom remotes made to suit my own needs and devices.
-I made them to work on Windows servers and they require a device with an IR blaster for full functionality.
-They are not guaranteed to work on other systems.

 ## Developers
 ### Creator: Smolderingal